Geometric Autoencoder Priors for Bayesian Inversion: Learn First Observe Later: Introduction

 \subsection{Setup}

-Let $u_n\in\cU_n:=\cU(\cM_n;\bR^{d_u})$ be a (possibly vector valued) function representing the full field state of a physical system on the bounded domain $\cM_n\subset \bR^{d}$.
-This domain may be a manifold as we will see later.
+Let $u_n\in\cU_n:=\cU(\cM_n;\bR^{d_u})$ be a (possibly vector valued) function representing the full field behavior of a physical system on the bounded domain $\cM_n\subset \bR^{d}$.
+The space $\cU$ is the relevant function space for the full field solution, e.g. a Sobolev space, and the geometric domain $\cM_n$ may be a manifold with boundary or a boundaryless closed manifold.
 In this work, $u_n$ will be: heat on a surface, fluid flow in a domain, and resonance patterns on an object.
-Here the index $n$ refers to the different physical systems which have possibly different geometries, forcing, and boundary conditions.
-In numerically representing these continuous systems we obtain discretized node values $\bfu_n\in\sU_n:=\sU(\sM_n; \bR^{d_u})$ which live on $\sM_n=(\sV_n,\cE_n)$ where $\sV_n=\{x_1, \hdots, x_{d_n}\}\subset\cM_n$ is a set of vertices and $\cE_n$ is a set of edges connecting the vertices.
-As such, we represent $\sM_n$ as an undirected graph describing the physical geometries on which the physics is taking place, i.e. a computational mesh.
-We assume to have a dataset $\cD = \{\bfu_n^{}, \sM_n \}_{n=1}^N$~\footnote{A dataset with multiple full-fields per geometry $\sM_n$, as $\{\{\bfu_{n,i}\}_{i=1}^{N_n}, \sM_n\}_{n=1}^N$, can viewed as a dataset $\{\bfu_k, \sM_k\}_{k=1}^K$ indexed by a dummy variable $k$ such that $k$ maps to $(i,n)$.}.
+Here, the index $n$ refers to the different physical systems which possibly have different geometries, forcing, and boundary conditions.
+In numerically representing these continuous systems, we obtain discretized node values $\bfu_n\in\sU_n:=\sU(\sM_n; \bR^{d_u})$ which live on $\sM_n=(\sV_n,\cE_n)$ where $\sV_n=\{x_1, \hdots, x_{d_n}\}\subset\cM_n$ is a set of vertices and $\cE_n$ is a set of edges connecting the vertices.
+As such, we represent $\sM_n$ as an undirected graph describing the physical geometries on which the physics is taking place, i.e., a computational mesh.
+We assume to have a dataset $\cD = \{\bfu_n^{}, \sM_n \}_{n=1}^N$~\footnote{A dataset with multiple full-fields per geometry $\sM_n$, as $\{\{\bfu_{n,i}\}_{i=1}^{N_n}, \sM_n\}_{n=1}^N$, can be viewed as a dataset $\{\bfu_k, \sM_k\}_{k=1}^K$ indexed by a dummy variable $k$ such that $k$ maps to $(i,n)$.}.
 This dataset can be constructed from simulation data, as is the case in this paper, or from full-field data from experiment such as through particle image velocimetry, digital image correlation, magnetic resonance, electrical impedance tomography, infrared thermography etc.

 First, in the proposed methodology we learn a $\sM_n$-dependent prior generative model for $\bfu_n$.
-Second, using this learned highly informative prior and \textit{sparse noisy} observations, $\bfy_o\in \bR^{d_o}$~\footnote{When discussing observations which are associated to a geometry not in the dataset $\cD$ we change the index from $n$ to $o$ for clarity.}, of a new physical system on a new geometry, $\sM_o$, we solve the Bayesian inverse problem to obtain the posterior distribution $p_{\bfu_o|\bfy_o}$.
+Second, using this learned highly informative prior and \textit{sparse noisy} observations, $\bfy_o\in \bR^{d_o}$~\footnote{When discussing observations which are associated to a geometry not in the dataset $\cD$ we change the index from $n$ to $o$ for clarity of exposition.}, of a new physical system on a new geometry, $\sM_o$, we solve the Bayesian inverse problem to obtain the posterior distribution $p_{\bfu_o|\bfy_o}$.
 We assume to know the discretized geometry $\sM_o$ associated to $\bfy_o$.
 In this paper, the observations and discretized solution field are related by: